Social

 At Bridgestone, we make safety a business value.
 Creating a safe working place for all is everyone’s responsibility.
 We promote safety activities throughout the value chain.

-The Bridgestone Safety Mission Statement applies equally to employees, contractors and visitors.
-In every Bridgestone Group operation around the world, the Safety Mission Statement is prominently displayed for employees, contractors and visitors to see.
-Through leadership, training and other educational approaches, the Group strives to continue to ensure all employees embody the Safety Mission Statement.
+The Bridgestone Safety Mission Statement applies equally to employees, contractors and visitors to our facilities.
+In all workplaces the Bridgestone Group operates around the world, the Safety Mission Statement is prominently displayed for all to see.
+Together with the display, the Group maintains programs to ensure all employees embody the Safety Mission Statement.

-This mission is particularly important to protect the health and safety of the Group’s employees and contractors by applying the higher safety standards, as also expected by customers and stakeholders.
-These standards must continue to evolve as ergonomic risks increase with aging populations, regulations change, and machinery and equipment ages.
-The Bridgestone Group is also proactively promoting the high safety culture within the new businesses it develops or acquires.
+This mission serves as a blueprint for protecting the health and safety of the Group’s employees and contractors.
+These standards must continue to evolve as the Group continuously learns from experience, while ergonomic risks increase with the aging of populations, as regulations change, as machinery and equipment ages and as new technologies are progressively introduced at sites.
+The Group is also proactively promoting the highest levels of safety culture within the new businesses it develops or acquires.

 Refined version of the Bridgestone Safety Mission Statement

-The Bridgestone Group also has the Bridgestone Health and Safety Management Policy (Guideline of safety, Industrial Hygiene and disaster prevention activities in the Group), which is approved by the Global Quality Management Committee (GQMC) chaired by the GQMC leader, Chief Quality Management Officer (CQMO).
-The policy summarizes its safety activities based on the Safety Mission Statement in order to inform our decision-making when implementing Bridgestone’s safety management system.
-The policy covers compliance of health and safety related laws and regulations, risk assessment and mitigation, recurrence prevention, trainings and education for safety awareness and safe behavior, continuous improvement through internal and external audits.
+The Group also adheres to the Bridgestone Health and Safety Management Policy (guideline of safety, industrial hygiene and disaster prevention activities in the Group), which has been approved by the Global Quality Management Committee (GQMC) chaired by the GQMC leader, the Global Chief Quality Management Officer (Global CQMO).
+The policy summarizes the Group’s safety activities based on the Safety Mission Statement in order to inform our decision-making when implementing Bridgestone’s health and safety management system.
+The policy covers compliance with health and safety-related laws and regulations, risk assessments to identify and mitigate risks in the workplace, investigation and implementation of countermeasures to prevent recurrence based on various procedures, training and education for safety awareness and safe behavior, and continuous improvement through internal and external audits.

 Management structure

-Under the oversight of Global EXCO members, including the Global CEO, the Group’s Fundamental Area Safety Group within the Global Quality Management Committee (GQMC) manages and responds to global risks, challenges and opportunities of health and safety.
-Additionally, best practices are exchanged with SBUs and Global Business Support (GBS) through regular safety meetings.
+Under the oversight of Global Executive Committee (G-EXCO) members, including the Global CEO, the Group’s Fundamental Area Safety Group within the Global Quality Management Committee (GQMC) manages and responds to global risks, challenges and opportunities related to health and safety.

-The task force for monitoring & suggestion collects information on the prevention of occupational health and safety accidents and prepares a quarterly report for the working group’s use.
-Each task force regularly reports OHS-related risk assessment activities to the Auditing Committee, which is made up of Board members, and Global EXCO.
+The task force for “Monitoring & suggestion” collects information on the prevention of occupational health and safety accidents and prepares a quarterly report for the working group’s use.
+Each task force regularly reports occupational health and safety (OHS) related risk assessment activities to the Audit Committee, which is made up of Board members, and Global EXCO members.

 Global management structure

-* Global EXCO or G-EXCO: The highest-level committee associated with Bridgestone Global Group business execution chaired by the Global CEO and Representative Executive Officer.
+* Global EXCO or G-EXCO: The highest-level committee associated with Bridgestone Global Group business execution.
+It is chaired by the Global CEO and Representative Executive Officer.

-The Bridgestone Group’s Safety, Disaster Prevention and Environmental Division and the SBUs share information on accidents and recurrence prevention measures, identifying issues and decide on workplace policies.
-In order to share these policies and detailed measures with the rest of the Group, the Group holds meetings with OHS personnel at Group companies and exchange information between business managers and safety personnel at SBUs.
-At the plant level, periodic health and safety committee meeting is held according to local regulations to discuss safety enhancement and risk mitigation between labor representatives and management.
+The Group’s Safety, Disaster Prevention and Environmental Division and the SBUs share information on accidents and recurrence prevention measures, identifying issues and deciding on workplace policies.
+In order to share these policies and detailed measures with the rest of the Group, the Group holds meetings with OHS personnel at Group company locations and exchanges information with business managers and safety personnel at the SBUs.
+At the plant level, periodic health and safety committee meetings are held to discuss safety enhancement and risk mitigation between labor representatives and management.

 Goals and KPIs